 Writing for Content Mills: A Personal Review

 Nothing bothers me more than when I'm searching for a review on a website and all that I pull are sites that have information about the subject, but not a real review.
 When I see the word "review" I want experience.
-I want the author to have used the product, service or website and tell me what they actually thought.
+I want the author to have used the product, service, or website and tell me what they actually thought.
 I don't want a bunch of information that the writer found online.
 I can find it myself.
-So here are my real, honest, authentic reviews of 5 content mill sites based on personal experience with each one.
+So here are my real, honest, authentic reviews of five content mill sites based on personal experience with each one.

 As a content mill, Textbroker is one of the better ones.
 They always have a large selection of writing assignments.
 You can cancel a project when you want to, without receiving any type of penalty.

-You will need to submit a writing sample to get started, which they will use to give you a star-rating.
+You will need to submit a writing sample to get started, which they will use to give you a star rating.
 The higher rating equals higher pay-outs.

-Bottom Line - A little tough to write for as they punish you severely if you cancel an assignment or miss a deadline.
+Bottom Line: A little tough to write for as they punish you severely if you cancel an assignment or miss a deadline.
 Still, when I was a 2-star there were available jobs and I always got paid on time.
-They have since removed my strike, but my 1 star rating will take more work to be bumped back up to at least 2 stars.
+They have since removed my strike, but my 1-star rating will take more work to be bumped back up to at least 2-stars.
 To increase my rating I will need to receive constantly good ratings, however, it doesn't advise how many ratings are necessary.
 At a 1 star level a 600-word article will net you approximately $7.

-As a Blogmutt writer you will have a large list of jobs to choose from and you will supply "ghost" blogs for clients.
-The pay (at the time I was a writer) is $8 for a 350 word blog post.
+As a Blogmutt writer, you will have a large list of jobs to choose from and you will supply "ghost" blogs for clients.
+The pay (at the time I was a writer) is $8 for a 350-word blog post.
 Compared to other sites, this pay rate is very fair.
 I loved working for Blogmutt.
 They pay through PayPal and I was always paid weekly and on time.
 There is no limit to the amount of the pay out.

 Unfortunately, Blogmutt is very strict with their writers (in some ways, maybe a little too strict).
-I loved writing for Blogmutt and generally only have good things to say about them.
-However, I made an unintentional mistake that cost me my writer status.
+I loved writing for Blogmutt, and generally, only have good things to say about them.
+However, I made an unintentional mistake that cost me my writer's status.
 Blogmutt is very strict when it comes to keyword stuffing and I knew that.
-However, while I was writing and receiving very goo feedback from clients I noticed that many articles submitted by other writers for some of the clients were being rejected for not having enough keywords.
+However, while I was writing and receiving very good feedback from clients, I noticed that many articles submitted by other writers for some of the clients were being rejected for not having enough keywords.
 I took those rejections to heart and when I wrote for those clients I made sure to include the keywords several times.
 Those articles never made it past the Blogmutt editors and they were all flagged as inappropriate keyword stuffing.
 The status's required me to fix the articles and resubmit.
 However, when I tried to remove the keyword stuffing I was told that I couldn't and that my account was deactivated.
 I was shocked!
 I immediately sent an email to the Blogmutt team pleading my case.
 I was rejected and told that I was banned for life!
 Seems very harsh, if you ask me.

-Bottom Line - Even though I was banned from the site, I still recommend Blogmutt as a good place for writers.
+Bottom Line: Even though I was banned from the site, I still recommend Blogmutt as a good place for writers.
 Just make sure you don't make the same mistake I did.